 It's also important to listen to any noises the brakes might make.
 Groaning, screeching or squealing noises are all trouble signs.
 A metallic screech is especially worrisome - many brake pads are designed with a steel tab that protrudes from the backing plate and drags on the rotor when the pads' friction material reaches a minimum thickness.
 This wear indicator is designed to alert the driver that it's time to change pads.

 On other pad designs that don't feature a wear indicator, a metal-to-metal grinding noise indicates that the friction surface is worn clear through to the rivets and backing plate.
 In that case, the only braking ability you have is coming from metal-to-metal contact, which is obviously very dangerous and will quickly destroy the smooth surface of the brake rotors.
-To keep your brakes at optimum performance levels, it's recommended to replace your rotors with your pads.
-But if you hear metal-to-metal contact, replacing your rotors is a must.

 Another trouble sign is a brake pedal that slowly goes to the floor while you're holding the car at a stop, in gear.
 Power brakes rely on engine vacuum to multiply braking effort when you step on the pedal.
 If you find your brake pedal sinking or if it's suddenly as hard as stepping on a rock, chances are your power brake booster is on its way out or there's a vacuum leak between the booster and engine.